 Proton VPN’s website has various FAQ articles and guides, which can help you resolve most standard questions without contacting the Customer Support team.

 Overall I was happy with the prompt replies.
 My inquiries were usually answered on the same day they were submitted.
-With previous Proton VPN reviews, I was critical of their support due to delayed response times (several days).
+With previous reviews of Proton VPN, I was critical of their support due to delayed response times (several days).
 Support with Proton VPN has definitely improved over the past few years.

 However, most of the large VPN service providers offer live chat support.
-If this is important, you may want to look elsewhere, but the email support was still responsive and helpful.
+If this is important to you, consider looking elsewhere.
 See our ExpressVPN vs Proton VPN comparison, which discusses the support topic in more detail.